henryfpassagem/Atomic-Physics/python-simulations/README.md

-In this folder, the files (.py and .ipynb) regarding atomic and quantum physics simulations are stored.
+Files (.py and .ipynb) regarding atomic and quantum physics simulations are stored in this folder.